Paddy Guinane: Dimattina incident

 In the round 15 match against Collingwood, at the Melbourne Cricket Ground (MCG). on Saturday, 6 August 1966, Richmond player Frank Dimattina was chasing the ball somewhere between the forward-flank and centre-half forward, bent over, with his head down, concentrating on the ball, and his hands nearly at ground level, when Guinane, running at full tilt from full-forward, bounced off Collingwood's Mick Erwin, and smashed into Dimattina's head with one of his massive thighs at full force.
 It was obvious that, for some inexplicable reason, Guinane had not seen Dimattina; and because Guinane was having one of his intermittent bad days, it is most likely he was running to get to centre-half forward, and was looking up the ground into the distance.

 Guinane nearly killed him; Dimattina was very, very badly concussed, and had a broken nose.
 He was replaced by the 19th man, Kevin Bartlett.

 Family

-Paddy's father Danny Guinane, played 103 senior games with Richmond from 1934–39 and 1942-43.
+Paddy's father Danny Guinane, played 103 senior games with Richmond from 1934 to 1939 and 1942–43.
 In 2014, Richmond named its Reserves Best and Fairest award the Guinane Medal, in honour of both Paddy and Danny.